-Here is a quick overview of the components that make up a conventional water heater.
+Here is a quick overview of the components that make up a tank-style water heater.

 - Tank: Your water heater tank typically holds between 40 and 80 gallons of hot water at around 50 to 100 pounds per square inch (PSI), within the pressure range of a typical residential water system.

 - Heating Unit: Electric water heaters have heating elements that heat your water.
 But water heaters that use gas have a burner and chimney system.